JeffLoboz/LearnCplusplus/README.md

 # Why learn C++?
-1.Irreplaceability
+1. Irreplaceability
   - With the use of C++ in the development of modern games, operating systems, browsers, etc, C++ is here to stay.
   - Many major companies like Adobe, Amazon, Google, and Facebook use C++.
 2. To learn the internal architecture of a computer
   - C++ is a middle-level language so you will write code that interacts directly with the internal hardware of the computer.
+  - You will understand how computer memory works and how information can be stored and retrieved.
+  - It will expand your knowledge on the architecture of the computer.
+3. Active Community and Open Source Projects
+  - Large supporting community.
+  -
+4. Familiarity with programming
+  - s
+5. Job Opportunities
+  -